franciscop/polystore/readme.md

 ## Stores

 Accepts directly the store, or a promise that resolves into a store.
-All of the stores, including those that natively _don't_ support it, are enhanced with `Promises` and `expire` times, so they all work the same way.
+All of the stores, including those that natively _don't_ support it, are enhanced with `Promises` and `expires` times, so they all work the same way.

 ### Memory